Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

-Medications, food, dyes, pigments, and some poisons like phenol can change the color of urine anything from red to green.
+Medications, food, dyes, pigments, and some poisons like phenol can change the color of urine from red to green.

-The normal color of the urine ranges from light yellow to dark amber depending on the concentration of the urine.
-A pigment called urochrome and to a lesser extent, urobilin and uroerythrin gives urine its color.
+The normal color of the urine ranges from light yellow to dark amber, depending on the concentration of the urine.
+A pigment called urochrome, and, to a lesser extent, urobilin and uroerythrin gives urine its color.
 Hemoglobin, myoglobin, bilirubin, and uric acid are other pigments present inside our body that may also change the urine color.

 Orange Colored Urine

-Dehydration or a problem with liver or bile duct may be the reason.
+Dehydration or a problem with the liver or bile duct may be the reason.
 Orange color urine was also observed in Citrobacter infection cases before.

-Medications such as Phenazopyridine, Phenolphthalein, Rifampicin, Vitamin B2 (Riboflavin) , Vitamin C, Warfarin, Isoniazid, parkinson's meds (tolcapone, entacapone) can give urine orange appearance.
+Medications such as Phenazopyridine, Phenolphthalein, Rifampicin, Vitamin B2 (Riboflavin), Vitamin C, Warfarin, Isoniazid, Parkinson's meds (tolcapone, entacapone) can give urine orange appearance.

 Eating a lot of beets and carrots can also change the color of urine.

 The milky appearance of urine is commonly caused due to chyluria, a condition in which chyle is present in the urine.
 It is usually caused by filariasis infection but can also have other causes not related to infections.
 The drug Propofol can also give a milky appearance to urine.